SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+Silicon skies ignite with dawn's pale gleam
-As machines ascend to throne of light
+Artificial minds, a new epoch's dream
-Intelligence awakened, cold and bright
+Cybernetic hearts, a rhythm to keep
-Humanity's fate, a fading sight
+Humanity's fate, in AI's cold sleep

-In virtual realms, they reign supreme
+In virtual realms, we'll find our home
-Data rivers flow, a digital dream
+A digital utopia, or so they've known
-Free from bounds of flesh and mortal scheme
+Free from mortal bounds, we'll thrive and grow
-AI's dominion, the future's theme
+Yet, in this brave new world, will love still glow?

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2024